Public notices

 The following measures have appointed pro committees, but no one has come forward yet to join a con committee:

-• City of Seattle, Proposition No. 1
+- City of Seattle, Proposition 1

 Members of the committees will be responsible for:

-• Submitting a pro or con statement, following all guidelines, to King County Elections by 5:00 p.m. on May 13.
+- Submitting a pro or con statement, following all guidelines, to King County Elections by 5:00 p.m. on Tuesday, May 12.

-• Submitting a rebuttal statement, following all guidelines, to King County Elections by 5:00 p.m. on May 15.
+- Submitting a rebuttal statement, following all guidelines, to King County Elections by 5:00 p.m. on Thursday, May 14.

-If you want to be a member of one of the committees listed above, please email election.services@kingcounty.gov by 5:00 p.m. on Friday, May 9.
+If you want to be a member of a pro or con committee for any of these propositions, please email election.services@kingcounty.gov by 5:00 p.m. on Friday, May 8.

 Canvassing Board meetings